-Note: Centrifuging the plate at 1,200 x g for 60-90 min at 32°C can significantly increase infection efficiency.
-A room temperature centrifuge is acceptable if a 32°C unit is not available.
+NOTE: Centrifuging the plate at 1,200g for 60-90 min at 32° C can significantly increase infection efficiency.
+A room temperature centrifuge is acceptable if a 32° C unit is not available.

 - 5. After infecting for 8-24 hours, remove supernatants and subject cells to G418 or puromycin selection using the optimal selection concentrations for your cell line (Section IX). - 6.
 Allow colonies to form for 7-14 days - 7.
 The titer of virus corresponds to the number of colonies generated by the highest dilution, multiplied by the dilution factor.
-For example, the presence of 4 colonies in the $10^5$ dilution would represent a viral titer of 4 x 10 colony forming units.
+For example, the presence of 4 colonies in the 10^5 dilution would represent a viral titer of 4 x 10^5 colony forming units.